Updated: Jan 11

-“Pre-COVID-19 numbers were around 5,000-6,000 customers a day,” said Lancaster Central Market manager of operations Mary Goss.
+“Pre-COVID-19 numbers were around 5,000-6,000 customers a day,” said Lancaster Central Market Manager of Operations Mary Goss.
 “But between March and May it would barely break 1,000.”

 Food waste was another problem during the early days of COVID-19, as much of our impressive agricultural output was going to waste — even before the pandemic.
-Recycle Track Systems, a sustainable waste advising organization, has explained the bottom line: 80 billion tons of food – or roughly 30-40% of the American food supply – is wasted in landfills, contributing to an astounding loss of $161 billion in revenue each year.
+Recycle Track Systems, a sustainable waste advising organization, explains the bottom line: 80 billion tons of food – or roughly 30-40% of the American food supply – is wasted in landfills, contributing to an astounding loss of $161 billion in revenue each year.

 The food system amidst COVID-19

 There are numerous concerns for safety assurance in the current food supply chain amidst the COVID-19 pandemic, largely due to the scale at which factory farms operate in the United States, as Vox reports.

 Self-sufficient family farms like Horse Shoe Ranch in Lancaster County managed to overcome public health concerns and weathered the economic struggles that came with the pandemic.

 The ranch is run by Bryan and Brittany Donovan, a married couple who represent a new generation of young farmers, and who produce 100% pasture-raised chickens and hens (outside 24 hours a day) for eggs, as well as varieties of non-GMO produce.